tauri-apps/wry/README.md

       com_example,
       wry_app,
       WryActivity,
-      wry::android_setup, // pass the wry::android_setup function to tao which will invoke when the event loop is created _start_app
+      wry::android_setup, // pass the wry::android_setup function to tao which will be invoked when the event loop is created _start_app
   );
   wry::android_binding!(com_example, ttt);